 QUICK TRAIL FACTS

 You can also make a longer walk if you continue on the wider snowmobile paths around the reservoir.
 The complete circle, starting from Town Farm Road, is about 3 miles.
 There are biking paths intersecting the main trails that look like they would be nice for walkers as well.
-I’ll try to get to them soon!
+I’ll try to get to more of them!
 (They’re the squiggly lines.)

 Additionally, you can continue your walk on the Kerns Hill Connector Trail, a very well made biking and walking path that brings you through birch forest and to Kerns Hill Road in about 1.0 mile (from the Junkyard Trail).
 As of fall 2021, there wasn’t an easy way to park on Kerns Hill Road, other than a small pull-in space big enough for one car.

 If you park at the Town Farm Road and walk in via the dirt access road, you’ll arrive at the reservoir in about 0.3 miles.
 There are a few picnic tables and a ball field.
 The swimming area is less a beach than a grassy area leading up the water’s edge.
-Still looks like an appealing spot for a swim, though.
+Still, it looks like an appealing spot for a swim.

 The Wildflower Trail path—which is open only to foot traffic—can be accessed by going off to your left, a little ways before the reservoir.
 Or, if you arrive at the water’s edge, just walk around the pond on the right.
 You’ll start on the wider track and eventually will see Wildflower on your left, on the other side of the pond.